benfgit/falcon-core-linux/docs/manual/configuration.rst

 Falcon has several options that can be configured through a configuration file that is written in YAML format.
 By default, Falcon will look for a configuration file in the $HOME/.falcon folder and if this file does not exist, a new one will be created with default values.
-A configuration file can also be specified on the command line (see Usage).
+A configuration file path can also be specified on the command line (see `Usage <usage.rst>`_).

 The configuration file has a number of sections with configurable options.
 An example configuration file is shown below: